trampus/VooDooDriver/README.txt

+VooDooDriver:
    This is a java based replacement for SODA: https://github.com/trampus/SODA

 This project is currently under dev and isn't ready for use yet.